SYMPOSIUM: Cell Therapy Analytics

 Damian Marshall, PhD, Vice President, Analytical Development, Resolution Therapeutics , VP , Analytical Development , Resolution Therapeutics

 This presentation will showcase a novel single-cell digital droplet PCR (SC-ddPCR) method to characterize an autologous mRNA-modified macrophage therapy for the treatment of end-stage liver disease.
 Offering single-molecule sensitivity, the assay accurately quantifies transfected subpopulations within the drug products.
-The workflow’s robustness and precision ensure it is highly effective for routine batch release within a GMP-QC environment, bridging the gap between high-resolution analysis and manufacturing scalability.
+The workflow’s robustness and precision ensure it is highly effective for routine batch release within a GMP-QC environment, bridging the gap between high-resolution analysis and, manufacturing scalability.

 Integrating Drug Product Characterization and MoA Understanding to Inform a Robust Potency Assay Strategy